-Mandatory pre-closing approval required in 17 sectors: Pre-closing NSI approval is mandatory for investments closing on or after 4 January 2022 if the target entity is active in one or more of 17 designated sectors in the UK (Notifiable Acquisitions).
+Mandatory pre-closing approval required in 17 sectors: Pre-closing NSI approval is mandatory for investments closing on or after 4 January 2022 if the target entity is active in one or more of 17 designated sectors in the UK (Notifiable Acquisition).

 Notifiable Acquisitions cannot close until approval is granted.
 Notifications must be made to a dedicated government unit - the Investment Security Unit (ISU) - through a digital portal.
+The UK Government has published a filing form detailing the required information.